 Figure 400: Calculating the average ACS value

-: Example of radio standards
+: Examples of deriving parameter values from radio standards

+This annex provides some examples of how certain parameter values may be derived from relevant parameter values for use in SEAMCAT simulations can be derived from relevant 3GPP and ETSI standards.
+The examples are not exhaustive and consider different parameters.

-About 3GPP and ETSI specifications
+Blocking levels in 3GPP and ETSI specifications

-SINR, ACS, blocking levels or intermodulation thresholds are defined by 3GPP/ETSI for a given desensitization.
+SINR, ACS, blocking levels or intermodulation thresholds are defined by 3GPP/ETSI for a given desensitisation.
 These values are used for compliance testing to the specifications.

-As an example, in GSM, tests related to blocking are performed with a desensitization of 20 dB for the two first adjacent channels, and of 3 dB for the following ones.
+As an example, in GSM, tests related to blocking are performed with a desensitisation of 20 dB for the two first adjacent channels, and 3 dB for the following channels.
 In UMTS and LTE, the following table applies.